krishaamer/green-filter-research/research/results.md

 **How might one visualize ecological impact in digital product design?**

 Accuracy is more imprttant for hhuman trust tthan actual impact

+## Ideas for Interfaces {#ideas-for-interfaces}

+Show all the different prototypes just likes architects do.
+And then defent why I chose the one I did.

+For NW make a Loom with the interfaces and talk about them?